visit1985/beach38-monitor/README.md

 # Beach38° Court Reservations Monitor Lambda

+## Deployment via Terraform

+Create and adapt `variables.tf` from `variables.tf.example` in the root directory of this project.
+Then, run [terraform](https://www.terraform.io) from the root directory of this project.

+## Manual Deployment

-Zip the content of this folder and deploy it as an AWS Lambda with the following parameters:
+Zip the content of the lambda folder and deploy it as an AWS Lambda with the following parameters:

 * **Runtime:** `Python 2.7`
 * **Handler:** `beach38-monitor.lambda_handler`